alfeugds/adskipper/README.md

 Youtube Ad Skipper does three things when you open the Youtube app:
 - Waits for Ads to appear;
 - When Ad appears, it mutes the media volume;
-- Clicks the <kbd>Skip Ad</kbd> button as soon as it appears and unmute the media volume
+- Clicks the <kbd>Skip Ad</kbd> button as soon as it appears and unmute the media volume.

 Youtube Ad Skipper acts as an Accessibility Service, so after installing it, you need to enable it manually, as Accessibility services have elevated permissions on your device and can read and interact with all the device's screen.